 Graduate Learning Assistant (GLA): Graduate students who have previously excelled in their assigned courses; responsibilities may include assisting faculty in preparation for course delivery (i.e. visual presentation, assignment prep and review, objective assessment), provide supplemental learning for students inside or outside of the classroom (i.e. skill building and tutorials, study skills, reviewing materials presented by faculty member) or any combination thereof.
 GLAs are permitted to assist with grading.
 It is highly recommended that faculty provide GLAs with a clear rubric for grading assignments.
-Graduate Learning Assistants are expected to work up to 12 hours per week at \$18.00 per hour.
+Graduate Learning Assistants are expected to work up to 12 hours per week at \$19.80 per hour.

 Undergraduate Teaching Assistant (ULA): Undergraduate students who have previously excelled in their assigned courses; responsibilities may include assisting faculty in preparation for course delivery (i.e. visual presentation, assignment prep and review, objective assessment), provide supplemental learning for students inside or outside of the classroom (i.e. skill building and tutorials, study skills, reviewing materials presented by faculty member) or any combination thereof.
-Undergraduate Learning Assistants are expected to work up to 7 hours per week at \$12.00 per hour.
+Undergraduate Learning Assistants are expected to work up to 7 hours per week at \$13.20 per hour.

 A limited number of positions are available each year.
-Graduate Teaching Assistant and Graduate Learning Assistant applications are due February 1st for the next academic year's assignments.
-Undergraduate Learning Assistant applications are due October 1st (for Spring undergrad assistantships) and February 1st (for Fall undergrad assistantships.)
+Graduate Teaching Assistant and Graduate/Undergraduate Learning Assistant applications are due February 1st for the next academic year's assignments.
 (We sometimes have a need for summer assistants, the Director of Advising and Student Success will send out a message to all students when we have a position available.)
 The Director of Advising and Student Success sends email notifications as reminders when applications are due.
 Applications are emailed to all eligible students.
-Applications are also available for pickup in the Student Success Office (232 Arch Hall West.)